-In the St Vincent's Intensive Care/ Cardiothoracic Unit, as in most units across the world, the death rate is slightly over 3 per cent.
-This figure includes not only all those patients having booked cardiac operations but all the emergencies that come to the hospital from across the state, from interstate and from overseas.
+In the Unit at St. Vincent's Melbourne, as in most Units throughout the world, the death rate is slightly over 3%.
+This figure includes not only all those patients having booked cardiac operations but all the emergencies that come to the hospital from many parts of the State, from interstate and from overseas.

-The death rate for those having standard operations such as coronary grafts is about 1 per cent, but some sub-groups of patients who are extremely ill at the time of their surgery may carry a much greater risk.

-Emergency procedures for a tear in the main artery of the body or on patients who have already had cardiac surgery may also carry greater risk.
+The death rate for those having standard operations such as coronary graft operations is about 1% but some sub-groups of patients who are extremely ill at the time of their surgery may carry a much greater risk.
+Some operations involve emergency procedures for tear in the main artery of the body or emergency operations on those who have already had cardiac surgery and such operations may have higher risks associated with them.
 In these circumstances it is usual to take special care to make sure that the patient and the relatives are aware of these extra risks.